edgelesssys/constellation/docs/docs/workflows/config.md

   * `northeurope`
   * `westeurope`
   * `southeastasia`

+  If you require the OS image to be available in another region, [let us know](https://github.com/edgelesssys/constellation/issues/new?assignees=&labels=&template=feature_request.md&title=Support+new+Azure+image+region:+xx-xxxx-x).

+  You can find a list of all [regions in Azure's documentation](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines&regions=all).

 * **resourceGroup**: [Create a new resource group in Azure](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) for your Constellation cluster.
 Set this configuration     field to the name of the created resource group.